Application Requirements for Online Master’s Program

 - What is the deadline to accept online MS program admission?
 Please accept your admission within 2 weeks after being admitted.

 - How can I defer my admission?
-You are allowed not to register courses for two semesters after being admitted, without deferring your admission.
-For example, you’ve been admitted to Fall 2021, you can wait till Summer 2022 to register.
-Any term longer than two semesters requires a deferral.
-If you will not attend in your admitted term or need a formal deferral, please inform Xiaomin Qian ASAP before the semester starts.
+You have registration eligibility for up to two semesters.
+For example, if you’ve been admitted to Fall 2023, you can wait until Summer 2024 to register.
+Any term longer than two semesters requires a formal deferral.
+If you will not attend in your admitted term or need a formal deferral, please inform the ME Grad Office ASAP before the semester starts.
 Each student can only defer admission once.
-(Please note: if you request to defer admission, do not register for any courses in your originally admitted semester.
+(Please note: if you request to defer admission, please don’t register for any courses in your originally admitted semester.
 Once you register, you are considered an active student in that semester and cannot defer.)

 - Are there scholarships/assistantships available for online students?
 No. Funding is only available for on-campus students.
 Domestic students may apply for financial aid from Purdue Division of Financial Aid.